 Advice to Management

 Figure out how to stop losing good talent.
 Try to understand their struggles, and how the company's mode of operation has a negative impact all the way down the line.
 Don't try to cover it, be honest with the teams.

-I applied through college or university.
-The process took 2+ months.
-I interviewed at Sparta Systems (Hamilton, NJ (US)) in October-2015.
+I applied online.
+The process took 3 weeks.
+I interviewed at Sparta Systems (Hamilton, NJ (US)) in January-2018.

 Quick 20 minute phone call.
 Then brought in for on-site.
 45 minutes with recruiting head, an hour on easy coding problem, then two 30 minutes interviews with directors.
 Everyone was really nice and eager to answer questions, seems like they really love what they do and believe in the process (real agile).